Bahrain-SEB-15/react-hoot-front-end/create-a-comment/README.md

 - As a User, I should be able to add a comment on a hoot 'Details' page.

-The user story will require a new component called `src/components/CommentForm/CommentForm.jsx`.
-It will mirror the functionality for creating hoots with one key difference.
-When creating comments, our `CommentForm` component **will not be a distinct page**, instead it will exist as a child component within `src/components/HootDetails/HootDetails.jsx`.
-Additionally, when updating state with a new comment, we'll need to modify `hoot` state, as this is the object where the `comments` array will reside.
+To do this, we’ll create a new component: `src/components/CommentForm/CommentForm.jsx`.
+This component will work similarly to the one used for creating hoots, but with one key difference:

+- `CommentForm` **will not be a standalone page**.
+Instead, it will be embedded as a child component inside `src/components/HootDetails/HootDetails.jsx`.

+When adding a new comment, we’ll update the `hoot` state directly, since the `comments` array will be stored within the `hoot` object.

 This lesson will serve as a good example of how to handle creating an embedded resource in a React app.